 Mid-July in The City Garden is more cheerful than I had anticipated.
 In a fortnight of mixed weather, while I have been away, the garden has managed to struggle on and so I am going to feed, water and tidy up, and then hope for the best again.

 I been been away from The City Garden since the beginning of March with only four brief visits to The City Garden during the past four months.
 This Six on Saturday in The City Garden in July is therefore a rather sad story.

 It has been a busy week followed by a grey and wet Saturday which was not conducive to gardening.
-However, there was a little window in the wind and rain and I popped out for an hour.
+However, there was a little window in the wind and rain and I popped out for an hour in the City Garden on a wet Saturday to find Six on Saturday.
 Unlike The Propagator my bulbs are still looking accusingly at me – next week!